EleutherAI/website/content-blog/mad_research_update.md

 ## Outlook

-We have strong MAD results for many dataset, but we would ideally like AUCs uniformly very close to 1.
-For some dataset, weak MAD results are due to the fact that the models did not effectively learn the target quirky behaviour.
-For others (for example NLI and sentiment), model performance appears weaker and layer dependant.
+We have strong MAD results for many datasets, but we would ideally like AUCs uniformly very close to 1.
+For some datasets, weak MAD results are due to the fact that the models did not effectively learn the target quirky behaviour.
+For others (for example NLI and sentiment), model performance appears weaker and layer dependent.
 To improve results in these weak areas, we are working on refining the set of interventions evaluated with attribution patching and experimenting with SAE features.